Paul de Zylva06 May 2019

 Indicators going the wrong way

-UK governments use 51 indicators to measure the state of biodiversity - habitats and the plant and animal species they are home to – across England, Wales, Scotland and Northern Ireland1.
+UK governments use a set of about 50 indicators to track the state of biodiversity – the habitats and the plant, insect and animal species they are home to – across England, Wales, Scotland and Northern Ireland1 .

 - Butterflies and birds - these continue to decline on farmland in Britain.